RobTrew/tree-tools/FoldingText scripts/Import Export/2012-12-05-export-to-OPML-or-Omni-script.md

 ---
 layout: default
-title: Export to Omni or OPML
+title: Export to Omni or OPML Script
 description: Exports selected lines and their descendants to Omni apps or OPML
 ---